 If you haven’t quite figured it out yet, the acronym I used was LAZY.
 Our resolutions fail because we get lazy.
 Been there, done that!
 We are human ya know.
 Another way to look at it, it that you might say we get “lazy eye”, not physically, but mentally.
 We lose sight of our WHY, why am I doing this anyway, we might ask.

 The word “lazy” means: unwilling to work or use energy.
 Talk about a knife in the wound.
 Lazy isn’t a bad word, especially on your day off.
-But it can be used against you in all other state of affairs.
+But it can be used against you in all other states of affairs.

 My perspective about personal goals and resolutions is this: no one is going to do it for you.
 If you want it, YOU have to go get it.
 Staying reactive to things in life isn’t life, that’s existence…you just exist.
 But when you use your knowledge, resources, talents, strength, and creativity to go after your own goals…that’s not only productive, that’s doing more than existing.

 This is YOUR year; take things step-by-step, check your motivation, use specifics when setting goals, and FOCUS.
-May you have a Happy New Year filled with dreams, plans, and amazing goals for your soul.
+May your year be filled with dreams, plans, and amazing goals for your soul.